melsobky/carnd_T1_P3_BC/writeup_report.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded three laps on track one using center lane driving.
+To capture good driving behavior, I first recorded three laps on track one using center lane driving and three other laps on the opposite direction.
 Here is an example image of center lane driving:

 ![center driving](images/center_driving.jpg)